Bonner Center

 • $4,500 to support second summer of service

-• A third stipend of $500 is also available for rising seniors to pursue an additional optional summer of service
+• A third stipend of $500 is also available for rising seniors to support post-graduate planning or do an additional summer of service.

 • Access to the national Bonner Foundation support network